 The HSE provide guidance on the safe use of acetylene, along with a range of additional information, on their website.

 BCGA CP 7 sets out the minimum safety standards required for the assembly, examination, inspection, maintenance and use of cylinder oxy-fuel gas equipment.

 This document defines the principles of safe practice for the storage of gas cylinders and bundles.
-It promotes the use of an external store, in a secure location, with good natural ventilation and away from any sources of ignition.Go To Download Page
+It promotes the use of an outdoor store, with good natural ventilation, in a secure location, which meets the required separation distances.Go To Download Page

 Provides guidance on the Dangerous Substances and Explosive Atmospheres Regulations 2002 (DSEAR) which require all sites, where there are gas containers, to undertake a risk assessment and, where necessary, to implement appropriate controls.Go To Download Page

 This document has been withdrawn, refer to Code of Practice 7, The safe use of oxy-fuel gas equipment (individual portable or mobile cylinder supply).

 This document provides technical information on the different properties of acetylene and propane to help the user make an informed choice when choosing a fuel gas for welding, cutting and allied processes.Go To Download Page